ExodusPoint Capital Management

-ExodusPoint Capital Management ("ExodusPoint") is an American Hedge Fund headquartered in New York City with additional offices in Europe and Asia.
+ExodusPoint Capital Management (ExodusPoint) is an American investment management firm headquartered in New York City with additional offices in Europe and Asia.
 It currently holds the largest launch in history for hedge funds where it raised $8.5 billion in 2018 after it started accepting capital from external investors.

 Background

 In early 2017, ExodusPoint was founded by Michael Gelband and Hyung Lee.
-Both of them were previously employees at Millennium Management where Gelbrand was Head of Fixed Income while Lee was Head of Equities.
+Both of them were previously employees at Millennium Management where Gelband was Head of Fixed income while Lee was Head of Equities.
 Gelband was once seen as the heir to Israel Englander but after he was declined an ownership stake in the firm, he left to start ExodusPoint.
 Several employees from Millennium Management also left to join the new firm.
 Shortly after, Millennium Management filed an arbitration case against Gelband to stop him from poaching staff from it.
-Although the results were not received publicly, it is believed that Gelband won the lawsuit and was able to take staff from Millennium Management to establish his firm.
+Although the results were not made public, it is believed that Gelband won the lawsuit and was able to take staff from Millennium Management to establish his firm.

 In 2018, ExodusPoint started accepting capital from external investors.
-In June,it had the largest launch in the history of hedge funds when it raised $8.5 billion in capital.
-Instead of charging the standard management fee, ExodusPoint will pass on unlimited costs to investors that are expected to be “substantial” over time making it more expensive than its peers.
+In June of that year, it launched with $8.5 billion in capital, making it the largest start-up hedge fund in history.
+Instead of charging the standard management fee, ExodusPoint will pass on unlimited costs to investors.
+These fees are expected to be "substantial" over time, making it more expensive than its peers.